al-kannan/React_Native_ChatApp/README.md

 ## Install expo-cli
 npm install -g expo-cli

-## Create a project
-expo init ChatApp

-Choose Tabs Typescript

-..This will install Javascript dependency

 ## Install the following on vscode extentions
 You should be able to do this with vscode Extensions icon on the left